Linux on Apple devices: Intel Macs

-Macs with Intel processors can run Linux through virtualization or through dual-booting.
+Macs with Intel processors can run Linux natively through dual-booting or can run it through virtualization.

+Intel Macs that predate the Apple T2 chip can run Linux natively, but may need specific installers or drivers.
+Macs with the T2 chip from 2018 can run Linux distributions natively using the T2Linux project.

 Common virtualization tools for Intel Macs include VMware Fusion, Parallels Desktop, and VirtualBox.

 In 2010, Whitson Gordon from Lifehacker noted that Apple has streamlined the process of dual booting Windows on Macs, but not for Linux. rEFIt made it possible to dual boot Linux.

-Macs which utilize the T2 chip from 2018 can run Linux distributions natively using the T2Linux project.

 Apple silicon Macs

 Macs with Apple silicon processors can run Linux through the Asahi Linux command line installer for certain distributions including Fedora, Debian, and Ubuntu.
 While most features are available, some are unavailable on certain silicon processors and devices.
+They can also run it through virtualization.